 April is a co-founder and partner with designing the WE, a for-benefit design studio positioned within the fields of social innovation and community driven social, cultural and economic development.
 She has over 15 years of experience in strategically designing, developing and launching for-profit, non-profit and government projects.

-On December 17, join us for drinks and discussion on how historic racial planning policies produced the spatial inequalities of New York City today.
+On December 17, Fellows joined us for drinks and discussion on how historic racial planning policies produced the spatial inequalities of New York City today.

 Throughout New York City’s history, racist urban design has given form to many of the spatial inequalities that exist today.
 Redlining and urban renewal, reinforced by histories of racial zoning, exploited the built environment to produce dramatic racial wealth gaps across our cities.
 Black and immigrant communities were deemed risky and targeted for failure, leading to divestment, segregation, and an uneven urban fabric.

 Decades later, housing precarity and environmental burdens persist in the same communities.
 Neighborhoods that experienced historic neglect are also now bearing the brunt of new growth, while zoning and landmark protections impede development in predominantly white neighborhoods with high homeownership rates.
 How do we “undesign” the legacy of exclusion that has shaped the inequalities that remain today?

 April De Simone gave a tour of the ‘Undesign the Redline’ exhibition, followed by a discussion with Jacob William Faber, Peggy Shepard, and Pablo Zevallos on racial economic inequality, fair housing, and environmental racism.

 The Urban Design Forum promotes conversation between invited civic leaders, designers, developers and advocates.
 Attendance is restricted to Forum Fellows and their guests.
 Learn more about becoming a Fellow.